-- 10.38 Accommodation bookings are to be booked to the economy standard within Aotearoa New Zealand, on or under the rate of NZD\$300 (GST Inclusive) for Auckland and Wellington and NZD\$240 for other locations per night.
+- 10.37 If it is possible, flights will be booked in and out of the required destination on the same day.
+There will not be additional accommodation booked unless flights are unavailable or there is a business or safety need to stay overnight. - 10.38 Accommodation bookings are to be booked to the economy standard within Aotearoa New Zealand, on or under the rate of NZD\$300 (GST Inclusive) for Auckland and Wellington and NZD\$240 for other locations per night.
 This standard will include a single room with bathroom facilities.
 Depending on the country, international accommodation can be above economy standard, but must be approved by the Chief Executive or the relevant Business Divisional Lead prior to the booking being made. - 10.39 Where accommodation is not available within the capped rate above, the most appropriate option based on business need and value for money shall be selected, ensuring the selection is defensible under public scrutiny.
-Documentation showing the rationale for the selection shall be collated by the travel coordinator and reported when requested. - 10.40 Any room upgrades must receive the prior approval within the delegated authority. - 10.41 Travelers are discouraged from arranging their own accommodation.
+Documentation showing the rationale for the selection shall be collated by the travel coordinator and reported when requested. - 10.40 Any room upgrades must receive the prior approval within the delegated authority. - 10.41 Travellers are discouraged from arranging their own accommodation.
 It is Te Pūkenga duty to ensure that the accommodation is fit for purpose.
 No expense reimbursement would be provided if own accommodation is arranged.